Withdrawing from Individual Courses

 - You should consult your residence hall director if you will drop below the full time status of 12 hours.

 To do your course withdrawal, use MyBSU (my.bsu.edu): Self Service Banner.
-Choose "Course Add/Drop/Withdrawal" in the Registration menu.
-Select "Web Withdrawal" from the action menu beside your course, and then select "Submit Changes" to complete the procedure.
+Select the "Students" tab.
+Click on "Registration, Schedule, and Planning" and then choose "Register for Classes".
+Select "Web Withdrawal" from the action menu beside your course, and then submit changes to complete the procedure.
+You will want to verify that you withdrew from the course by checking in DegreeWorks or checking with your Academic Advisor.

 Though withdrawal from a course will sometimes be the best option, this action should only be taken after you have made a thorough examination of your circumstances and alternatives.
 If there are verifiable extenuating circumstances that justify late withdrawal (after the Course Withdrawal Period has ended), see your academic advisor.